Mathics3/Mathics3-development-guide/docs/what-is-mathics.rst

 Mathics3 Core
 -------------

-The Mathics3 core contains a parser, an evaluator, and some formatting routines.
+The Mathics3 Kernel contains a parser, an evaluator, and some formatting routines.

 Over time, formatting routines may be packaged separately.